julianteuber/software-tools-list/README.md

 # List of software

-This file provides a list of mostly used software.
+This file provides a list of usefull software tools.

 ## Mechanical engineering